THE YARD THROUGH THE YEARS

 AFTER SCHOOL AT THE YARD

-In the early 1960's your host spent alot of time after school visiting with the crew at the yard.
+In the early 1960’s, your host spent alot of time after school visiting with the crew at the yard.
 Back then riding on the engines was not a problem and they were more than happy to have you there.
-Rode on GE-44ton #4 and #6 many times.
+I rode on GE 44-ton #4 and #6 many times.

 9028 blocks Ellis St. as passengers detrain.
 Traffic was light on Ellis back then.

-On October 29, 1961 a Railiner replaced the passenger train.
-This lasted until April 1963, when the passenger train was brought back.
-Passenger train service ended on October 26,1963.
-Sunday October 27, with the change back to standard time, a new C.N. charter bus service was introduced.
+On October 29th, 1961 a Railiner replaced the passenger train.
+Even with the Dayliner, a conventional passenger train did appear more frequently, in the spring of 1963, up until the end of passenger service.
+Passenger train service ended on October 26th, 1963.
+Sunday October 27th, with the change back to standard time, a new C.N. charter bus service was introduced.
 A schedule shows the bus leaving the Kelowna station at 8:30 PM with stops at the Winfield Greyhound bus depot, Vernon station and additional stops, arriving at Kamloops Jct. around midnight.

 Picture- Jim in Kelowna